What Is a ‘Ponytail Facelift’?

 For one thing, surgeons can’t remove skin during an endoscopic facelift.
 That can only be accomplished by making another, larger incision.
 This is why the procedure is usually recommended for younger patients—in their 40s, for example—whose skin still retains most of its elasticity but who want to address underlying sagging in the cheeks.
 But the technique can’t improve the appearance of jowls along the jaw or neck sagging.

 Even though a ponytail facelift offers both benefits and limitations, it’s more important to find a qualified plastic surgeon than someone who provides a popular technique.
-(That’s true for most other cosmetic surgery techniques too, by the way.)
-An experienced plastic surgeon who is certified by the American Board of Plastic Surgery can recommend the best approach for your unique situation.
+That’s true for most other cosmetic surgery techniques too, by the way.
+An experienced plastic surgeon certified by the American Board of Plastic Surgery can recommend the best approach for your unique situation.
 You may be better suited for a less invasive surgical technique, or a more invasive method may achieve better results for your specific goals.

-Few plastic surgeons in Florida can match the expertise and experience of Dr. Hasen.
-You can see the quality of his results for yourself by browsing our gallery of before-and-after photos featuring some of our actual facelift patients.
-If you’re looking for a Ft.
-Myers facelift specialist, you can use the online form to request a personal consultation with Dr. Hasen or call us at (239) 262-5662 to schedule an appointment.
+You can see the quality of my results for yourself by browsing our gallery of before-and-after photos featuring some of our actual facelift patients.
+If you’re looking for a facelift specialist, you can use the online form to request a personal consultation or call us at (239) 262-5662 to schedule an appointment.

 Leave a Reply